 Illinois Energy Code Compliance

 Numerous compliance field studies across the U.S. have shown that full compliance with energy codes is rarely achieved.
 Energy code compliance baseline studies for single-family residential buildings and commercial buildings were completed in Illinois in 2019.
 These code compliance studies can be used to establish the baseline levels of non-compliance, can help inform program design elements, and identify missed savings.
-The studies can also be used to calculate the Gross Technical Potential savings for stretch code advancement and compliance support programs and their future evaluation.
+The studies can also be used to calculate the Market Potential Savings for stretch code advancement and compliance support programs and their future evaluation.
 As will be discussed further in this document, similar statewide compliance studies should be repeated periodically to provide consistent evaluation data and information for program updates.

 The 2018-2019 Illinois Energy Code Compliance Studies found that non-compliance existed in some measures with the Illinois state energy code.
 About one-fourth of the 40 building sites sampled did not satisfy the requirements for four specific key items.
 Table 7 outlines identified areas of improvement in that study.